BhavanaNannuru/cyber_security_journal/tools/README.md

-# 🛠 Cybersecurity Tools – Planned Exploration & Notes
+# Cybersecurity Tools – Planned Exploration & Notes

 This folder will contain practical notes, usage guides, command summaries, and observations from my hands-on experience with commonly used cybersecurity tools.
 Each tool will have a dedicated markdown file once I begin working with it.

 ---

-## 🎯 Goal
+## Goal

 To build technical confidence and fluency in real-world cybersecurity tools that are widely used for scanning, sniffing, exploitation, analysis, and defense.
 I aim to understand not just how to run them — but when, why, and in what context.

 ---

-## 🧪 Tools I Plan to Explore
+## Tools I Plan to Explore (Got the list written using web)

 | Tool        | Category             | Plan |
 |-------------|----------------------|------|